replayio/docs/src/app/reference/test-runners/playwright/github-actions/page.md

 ### Only uploading failed tests

 By default, all test replays are uploaded no matter the result.
-If you want to only upload the failed recordings, you can do so by passing the `filter` property to the `replayio/action-upload` action:
+If you want to only upload the failed replays, you can do so by passing the `filter` property to the `replayio/action-upload` action:

 ```yml {% fileName=".github/workflows/e2e.yml" lineNumbers=true highlight=["13-18"] %}
 name: Replay tests